bpucker/CoExpPhylo/README.md

 ```

 `--config` specifies a config file that contains all the information about the input files.
 The columns in this file need to be comma-separated.
 Each row describes one data set.
-The columns are: ID, TPM file, CDS file,file with IDs of bait sequences.
+The columns are: ID, TPM file, CDS file, and name of file with IDs of bait sequences.

 ID = This is usually the species name, but should not contain any spaces or other weired characters.
-Using a-Z and 0-9 is fine with underscores are space replacements.
-This ID is used as an prefix for all sequences of this species to avoid ambiguities when combining the sequences of different species in one file.
+Using a-Z and 0-9 is fine with underscores as space replacements.
+This ID is used as a prefix for all sequences of this species to avoid ambiguities when combining the sequences of different species in one file.

 TPM file = First column contains the gene IDs and the first row contains the sample names.
 All other fields in this table are gene expression values.
 The IDs in this file need to match the sequences in the CDS file and also the IDs given as baits.